-Running effective small group sessions can be one of the best ways to grow your client base, keep clients motivated and generate more per-session revenue.
-But for personal trainers, it’s not always easy to design workouts that are challenging, fun, and suitable for mixed abilities.
+Running effective small group training sessions is one of the most powerful ways to grow your client base, keep clients engaged and generate more revenue per session.
+However, for personal trainers, designing workouts that are challenging, appropriately scaled and suitable for mixed abilities isn’t always straightforward

-That’s where small group training ideas come in.
-Below you’ll find ten practical formats you can adapt for your clients, whether you’re looking for circuit training ideas for small groups, bootcamp ideas for small groups, or fitness challenge ideas for groups.
+That’s why having a bank of proven small group training ideas makes all the difference.
+Below, you’ll find ten practical formats you can adapt for your clients, whether you’re looking for circuit training ideas for small groups, bootcamp ideas for small groups, or fitness challenge ideas for groups.

 Each section includes examples of how to run the session and a simple checklist of what you’ll need.